 Each student is required to select one of 8 research topics (see attached form on how to write a research proposal) that best suites their background and interests.
-Associated with each topic I have outlined the main theoretical issues that need to be addressed in their research proposal, and a set of required readings.
-Each student is required to write a 5-8 page research proposal based on the handout provided.
-The first draft of the research proposal is due November 1st and must be sent to me as a .doc or.docx file via email.
-I will provide students with written feedback on their proposal including text that should be deleted, added, and revised, and articles they should read.
-During proposal writing workshops I will provide guidelines on how to write a quality research proposal and we will discuss the individual strengths and weaknesses of student proposals.
+Associated with each topic I have outlined the main theoretical issues that need to be addressed in their project and a set of required readings.
+Each student is required to write a 3-5 page research report based on the handout provided.
+The due date is December 01, 2015, and the research report must be sent to me as a .doc or.docx file via email.
+I will provide students written feedback on their report including text that should be deleted, added, and revised, and suggest additional articles they should read for each project.
+During class meetings on campus, I will provide lectures on Costa Rica, goals of a study abroad course, how to conduct field research on issues of conservation and ecosystem's health, and how to develop a set of research questions for each project.